Photo: Courtesy of Brooke Shields

 So had my mom said 'Sure, fine give her the high school equivalency test,' and saying, 'we could even get a really smart person to fill it out for you, and we’re going to live in LA..' who knows how my life would have turned out?
 I’m not so sure.
 I went to school and I never missed it for work.
 I never went to a professional children’s school, that lets you out every time you had an audition or a go-see.
 So I would tell people the same thing, though I’m not sure what I would tell mothers today that they would want to hear.

-I think that’s such a great point about the amount of access or exposure young actors have today.
-Someone can tweet your location at any moment, and it just seems incredibly invasive and scary for a child to have to go through.
+any moment, and it just seems incredibly invasive and scary for a child to have

 My daughter was talking to me today about how she can’t wait to